22 Most Beautiful Lakes in Quebec

 12. Lac Sacacomie

-Lake Sacacomie is located in the Matawinie Regional Park.
-You can tour this majestic lake on a canoe, pedal boat, or motorboat.
-They even have traditional rabaska boats which can seat up to 12 people.
-The lake is home to several species of fish, including the elusive brook trout.
+Lake Sacacomie is in the Maskinonge region, near the Mastigouche Wildlife Reserve.
+You can explore this majestic lake on a canoe, pedal boat, or motorboat.
+The lake is home to several species of fish, including rainbow trout and brook trout.

 13. Pink Lake